 Annual Self Report

-The ASR uses a self-quiz structure, accessed via a personalized ID and password login (these ASR login credentials are different from those associated with a registrant’s College (CPTBC) account).
+The ASR uses a self-quiz structure, accessed via a personalized username and password login (these ASR login credentials are different from those associated with a registrant’s College (CPTBC) account).
 Answers and explanations are provided for self-quiz questions, and links to resources that support practice are listed throughout.
-After completion of the ASR, physical therapists receive personalized feedback reports on specific risks in their practice, and supports to further competence.
+After completion of the ASR, physical therapists receive personalized feedback reports on specific potential risks in their practice, and supports to further competence.

 Regulatory topics covered in the ASR:

 - Practice Standards

 - Consent to treatment